RESEARCH & evidenced-based practice GRANT CAMP

 WRITING WORKSHOP

-The Writing Workshop is a hybrid course of virtual writing presentations and a three-day in-person workshop.
-The three-day workshop provides dedicated, mentored writing time for military nurses who have completed or are developing a scholarly writing project that will advance the science of military nursing.
+The Writing Workshop is a hybrid course comprised of a three-day in-person workshop and a 3-hour virtual presentation prior to the onsite event.
+The workshop provides dedicated, mentored writing time for military nurses who have completed or are developing a scholarly writing project that will advance the science of military nursing.
 Examples of products that can be completed are:

 • Manuscript for publication